abbasnazari-0/abbasnazari-0/README.md

 - 👋 Hi, I’m ABBAS NAZARI
 - I'm Android Developer (Flutter , B4A)
-- I was DIT Teacher in Nasle-Farda Acadmic Center
 - I am currently migrating from Afghanistan🇦🇫 to Iran🇮🇷
-- 🌱 I’m currently learning Docker, Python (Django)
+- 🌱 I’m currently learning Flutter Advanced & Unity Game Engine

 <!---
 abbasnazari-0/abbasnazari-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.